Osaka Station

 Hiroshima Station

 Hiroshima is sadly best known as the location of the world’s first nuclear bombing.
 Its most poignant sites are the Genbaku Atomic Dome, Hiroshima Peace Park and Hiroshima Peace Memorial Museum.
-Other sites of interest include Hiroshima Castle, the Shukkeien Garden and Hiroshima Art Museum.
-Hiroshima is also a good base from which to travel to Miyajima Island (also known as Itsukushima) with its famous sea-front shrine and giant torii gate, which at high tide is partially submerged in the sea.
+Other sites of interest include Hiroshima Castle, the Shukkeien Garden and Hiroshima Museum of Art.
+Hiroshima is also a good base from which to travel to Miyajima Island, also known as Itsukushima, with its famous sea-front shrine and giant torii gate, which at high tide is partially submerged in the sea.

 Shin-Iwakuni Station

 Shin-Iwakuni Station serves the city of Iwakuni in Yamaguchi Prefecture.
-Iwakuni is famous for its castle, the arched Kintai bridge which dates from 1673, cormorant fishing on the Nishiki River, and the white snake sanctuary in Kikko Park.
-These white snakes are found only in Iwakuni and are a designated national treasure.
+Iwakuni is famous for its castle, the arched Kintai Bridge which dates from 1673, cormorant fishing on the Nishiki River, and the white snake sanctuary in Kikko Park.
+These white snakes are found only in Iwakuni and are nationally designated as a Natural Monument.

 Shin-Yamaguchi Station